Quick search:

 Click for full size image in a pop-up window.
 Use 'X' to close

-An undated picture at an unrecorded location of the Glasgow-Southampton behind D49 No 253 Oxfordshire.
-The loco's allocation to York in the early '30s suggests a date between the winters of late 1932 and early 1935.
-The formation is based on the roster although the CK is missing and the replacement appears to be an ex-NBR 6w 1st.
+D49 No 253 Oxfordshire is in charge, its allocation to York in the early '30s suggesting a date between the winters of late 1932 and early 1935.
+The formation of the GWR carriages is based on the roster although the CK is missing and the replacement appears to be an ex-NBR 6w 1st.
 Photo: author's collection.

 BTK